-Across the globe, Latham lawyers have helped companies raise more than \$204 billion in 2021-22.
+Across the globe, Latham lawyers have helped companies raise more than \$217 billion between 2021 and 2023.
 Latham lawyers have extensive experience helping foreign private issuers navigate the US securities regulatory landscape, including the US securities laws, SEC rules and regulations (including financial reporting requirements), stock exchange rules, and the rules of various self-regulatory organizations.
 The firm routinely advises non-US issuers in Europe, Asia, Latin America, and the Middle East on securities offerings.
 In many of these transactions, the issuer's securities are sold in concurrent offerings in the United States.